timlichen/dojoGit/dojoGitWorkFlow.md

   git add . && git commit -m 'commit message here'
   #3.
 Updating your remote repo
   git push origin master

   #4.
-At the end of the day, submitting a pull request so that your code gets incorporated into the master after review.
+At the end of the day, submit a pull request so that your code gets incorporated into the base master.
   ```